kikito/lua-sandbox/README.md

 sandbox.run('while true do end', {quota=10000}) -- raise error after 10000 instructions
 ```

-Note that if the quota is low enough, sandboxed functions that do lots of calculations might fail:
+If the quota is low enough, sandboxed functions that do lots of calculations might fail:

 ``` lua
 local f = function()